cert-manager/website/content/docs/getting-started/README.md

 In this tutorial you will learn how to deploy and configure cert-manager on Kubernetes in Google Cloud (GKE).
 You will learn how to create an SSL certificate using Let's Encrypt using cert-manager.
-And finally you will learn how that certificate can be used in Kubernetes to serve an HTTPS website.
+And finally you will learn how that certificate can be used in Kubernetes to serve an HTTPS website with a public domain name.

 > **Let’s Encrypt**: An Internet service.
 Allows you to generate free short-lived SSL certificates.<br/>
 > **Kubernetes**: Runs on your servers.
 Automates the deployment, scaling, and management of containerized applications.<br/>
 > **cert-manager**: Runs in Kubernetes.
-Obtains TLS / SSL certificates and ensures the certificates are valid and up-to-date.
+Obtains TLS / SSL certificates and ensures the certificates are valid and up-to-date.<br/>
-> **Google Cloud**:
+> **Google Cloud**: A suite of cloud computing services by Google.

+You will create a Kubernetes cluster, install cert-manager, deploy a sample web server, set up Ingress and load balancers so that Internet clients can connect to the web server using HTTP.
+Finally you will use cert-manager to create an SSL certificate signed by Let's Encrypt and configure the load balancer to use that certificate allowing Internet clients to connect to the web server using HTTPS by visiting https://$DOMAIN_NAME.

 ## Prerequisites

 You will need a Google Cloud account.
+Registration requires a credit card or bank account details.
 Visit the [Get started with Google Cloud](https://cloud.google.com/docs/get-started) page and follow the instructions.

 > ℹ️ If you have never used Google Cloud before, you may be eligible for the